PopularPioneering/popularpioneering.github.io/_guides/three-ways-to-find-network-components.md

 Rather than directly referencing a component, we can search - or query - our network for something more meaningful.
 You can give your networked components nicknames by interacting with them using the Network monitor.

 Here's an example of how you find a component with a nickname.
-We've given a Mk1 container connected to our computer the nickname of `Storage Container 1`.
+We've given a connected Mk1 container the nickname of `Storage Container 1`.

 ```lua
 local containerGuids = component.findComponent('Storage Container 1')